sebastyuiop/spree_scaffold/README.md

 Creates a CRUD interface for whatever you want using the Spree admin styling.

-It also creates an admin menu item but there's a bug at the moment which means you get two.
+It also creates an admin menu item using Deface::Override in an initializer.
+Don't forget to restart the app for the button to show up in the admin menu bar.

 Example
 =======